Parliamentary copyright: Bills in the Parliament of the United Kingdom

 Copyright in bills introduced into Parliament belongs to one or both of the Houses of Parliament.
 A bill is normally introduced into one of the two Houses first, and once it is approved by one it goes to the other.

 Copyright in public bills belongs to the House into which the bill is introduced, and if it is passed by that House, it is then shared by both Houses jointly.
 The copyright starts from the time when the text of the bill is handed in to the House in which it is introduced.
 Copyright in private bills belongs to both Houses jointly and starts from the time when a copy of the bill is first deposited in either House.
 Copyright in a personal bill belongs in the first instance to the House of Lords, and if it is passed by that House, it is then shared by both Houses jointly.
 This copyright only starts when the bill has First Reading in the House of Lords.

 This form of parliamentary copyright ceases when a bill is granted royal assent, or if the bill does not receive royal assent, on the withdrawal or rejection of the bill or the end of the session.
 However, copyright in a bill continues even if rejected by the House of Lords if, by virtue of the Parliament Acts 1911 and 1949, it remains possible for it to be presented for royal assent in that session.
 Once parliamentary copyright starts to apply in relation to a bill, it removes any other form of copyright which might have applied.

 Bills in other legislatures

-The same principles apply in respect of bills introduced into the Scottish Parliament, Northern Ireland Assembly or the Senedd Cymru – Welsh Parliament, from the point a bill is introduced until it is either given royal assent, or withdrawn or rejected.
+The same principles apply in respect of bills introduced into the Scottish Parliament, Northern Ireland Assembly or the Senedd (Welsh Parliament), from the point a bill is introduced until it is either given royal assent, or withdrawn or rejected.
 In these cases, the copyright belongs to the corporate body of the respective legislature: the Scottish Parliamentary Corporate Body, the Northern Ireland Assembly Commission or the Senedd Commission.